 Help us deliver forest-positive cocoa in these 7 high biodiversity forest landscapes, and translate the successes into sectoral change at the global scale

 While EU governments and companies have begun to recognise the problem, company efforts to safeguard their supply chains tend to exclude the smallholder farmers at the deforestation frontier.
-Instead there is a need for holistic, landscape-scale approaches that address the underlying causes of land use change.
+Instead, there is a need for holistic, landscape-scale approaches that address the underlying causes of land use change.

-Implementing sustainable cocoa production requires innovative approaches to conservation, applied at landscape level and involving coalitions of private sector and government actors.
+Implementing sustainable cocoa production requires innovative approaches to conservation, applied at the landscape level and involving coalitions of private sector and government actors.

 Our aim is to ensure stable land use, and to guarantee that smallholder farmers can make a living.
 We help community groups plan and manage their farming patterns, and develop market links for farmers’ cooperatives to increase farm incomes where it matters most – at the forest frontier.